 Naturally, it can take quite a while to figure out which Strength weapons in Dark Souls 3 are the best ones, especially since there are so many of them.

-That’s why we’ve created a thorough guide of the 10 best Dark Souls 3 Strength weapons that you can add to your build for the best performance and damage potential possible in the game.
+We’ve created a thorough guide of the 10 best Dark Souls 3 Strength weapons that you can add to your build for the best performance and damage potential possible in the game.
 We’re also combining both solo and online capabilities in one ideal list, so you don’t have to read two separate guides either.
-So, let’s get started.

 1. Splitleaf Greatsword